Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Ampang temple demolishment on national TV

-1. Maha Kaliamman in Ampang demolished on 9th September, supposedly by officers from MPAJ, the local council.
+1. Maha Kaliamman temple in Ampang demolished on 9th September, supposedly by officers from MPAJ, the local council.

 2. An state EXCO, Ronnie Liu, told the next day that it was not ordered by the state government nor were they informed about it.
 The MPAJ president is overseas, so he is also in the dark.